Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits

+Generalizing this recursive argument to a feedforward chain of length $N$, the fixed point of the $k$-th node in the chain (where $k=1$ is the input and $k=N$ is the output) must scale as:

+i.e. the exponent $\beta$ depends one the depth of the activated area.
+This result implies a rapid "flattening" of the response curve as one moves deeper into the chain.
+For deep feedforward circuits, the downstream nodes become effectively binary —switching sharply between inactive and active states— thereby acting as robust signal rectifiers despite the linear nature of the initial upstream perturbation.

-Figure \ref{Fig.scaling} (panels (a) and (c)) depicts the bifurcation diagram and the fixed points scaling, in agreement with our analytic findings.
-When we compare the scaling in the feedforward and cyclic cases, we can conclude that the fixed point of the feed-forward setup is more sensitive to $\gamma_{\mu}$ variations compared to the cyclic setup.
+Fig.~\ref{Fig.scaling}(a/b) show the bifurcation diagram and the scaling of the fixed points in numerical simulations, revealing a perfect agreement with analytical predictions.
+Comparing the feedforward and cyclic cases, we observe that the fixed point in the feedforward setup is more sensitive to variations in $\gamma_{\mu}$ than in the cyclic architecture.